xcherryio/apis/goapi/xdbapi/docs/AsyncStateExecuteRequest.md

 `func (o *AsyncStateExecuteRequest) HasCommandResults() bool`

 HasCommandResults returns a boolean if a field has been set.

+### GetLoadedGlobalAttributes

+`func (o *AsyncStateExecuteRequest) GetLoadedGlobalAttributes() LoadGlobalAttributeResponse`

+GetLoadedGlobalAttributes returns the LoadedGlobalAttributes field if non-nil, zero value otherwise.

+### GetLoadedGlobalAttributesOk

+`func (o *AsyncStateExecuteRequest) GetLoadedGlobalAttributesOk() (*LoadGlobalAttributeResponse, bool)`

+GetLoadedGlobalAttributesOk returns a tuple with the LoadedGlobalAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLoadedGlobalAttributes

+`func (o *AsyncStateExecuteRequest) SetLoadedGlobalAttributes(v LoadGlobalAttributeResponse)`

+SetLoadedGlobalAttributes sets LoadedGlobalAttributes field to given value.

+### HasLoadedGlobalAttributes

+`func (o *AsyncStateExecuteRequest) HasLoadedGlobalAttributes() bool`

+HasLoadedGlobalAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)